brandonros/postgres-adventure/README.md

 ## Important: CAP theorem implications

+The CAP theorem states distributed databases can only guarantee two of three properties:
+- **C**onsistency: All nodes see the same data at the same time
+- **A**vailability: Every request gets a response (even during failures)
+- **P**artition tolerance: System works despite network failures between nodes

+Since network partitions *will* happen, real systems choose either CP (consistent but may reject writes during partitions) or AP (available but may have temporary inconsistencies).

 This setup is **AP** (Available + Partition-tolerant), **not CP** (Consistent + Partition-tolerant).

 | What this means | Implication |